Clinical-Genomics/development/docs/publish/update-scripts.md

 ## What about config files?

 Premade config files for all packages used in production and stage have been made in the `config` dir of the servers repo.
-This can be found on rasta and clinical-db in the same location:
+This can be found on hasta and clinical-db in the same location:

 ```
 cd ~/servers/config